ArgeNH/learn-with-arge/taskOne.md

 ## Lessons Learned

 What did you learn while building this project?
-What challenges did you face and how did you overcome them?
+What challenges did you face and how did you overcome them?.